kkots/GGXrdChangeBorderlessWindowPos/README.md

 # GGXrdChangeBorderlessWindowPos

+## BROKEN on Windows 11

+On Windows 11 patching the game with this patcher causes it to crash.
+See issue https://github.com/kkots/GGXrdChangeBorderlessWindowPos/issues/1

+I am unable to fix this as I won't be having a Windows 11.

 ## What is the problem

 Usually, when you have multiple monitors, you can just un-maximize the window off the wrong monitor, drag it to the right one and maximimze it on that one.
 That usually works with most apps.